VaishooR/dsa-sessions/README.md

 71. Program to find longest consecutive sequence.
 (LC-128)
 72. Program to find longest subarray of 1's after deleting one element.
 (LC-1493)
 73. Program to find longest substring without repeating characters.
 (LC-3)
+74. Program to find index of 1st occurence in a string.
+(LC-28)